DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 Luvash and Arrigal won’t share information regarding Arturi’s presence in the open.
 Instead, when the players have answered his questions to his satisfaction, Arrigal conceals himself beneath his hooded cloak and instructs the players to do the same, so that he may lead them to their “guest."
 “He has asked for you anxiously since he arrived," Arrigal says quietly.
 “I know not why the Count seeks him, but he seems to believe you may hold the key to his freedom."

-Arrigal guides the players to <span class="citation">N9i.
-Vistani Treasure Wagon (p.
+Arrigal guides the players to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9iVistaniTreasureWagon">N9i.
+Vistani Treasure Wagon</a> (p.
 123)</span>.
 After carefully checking that he is not being watched, Arrigal carefully unlocks the door to the wagon and gestures for the players to enter.
 He then swiftly departs.

 If the players enter the treasure wagon, read: